 One of the most remarkable Transamerica Pyramid facts is that this park was decorated in the early 1970s with redwood trees that were transplanted from the Santa Cruz Mountains.

 Apart from the trees, the park also has a fountain and several statues and sculptures.
 It is usually open during the daytime for the general public to enjoy as well!

 12. The Transamerica Pyramid stands 853 feet (260 meters), consists of 48 floors and the top floor is located at a height of 695 feet (212 meters).

 13. The total floor area of the building was restricted and only consists of 702,000 square feet (65,200 square meters).
-That’s only 1/4 as for example the Empire State Building in New York.
+That’s only 1/4 as the Empire State Building in New York.

-14. The total construction cost at the time was $32 million USD.
-When calculating with inflation this is over $197 million USD today!
+14. The total construction cost at the time was USD 32 million.
+When calculating with inflation this is over USD 197 million today!